stlab/better-code/better-code/src/chapter-1-introduction.md

 # Introduction

-This is a practical book.
-The authors each have more than 40 years' experience writing code that powers real applications in all sorts of contexts.
-We've tried

-, from Photoshop to financial analysis software to massively parallel systems.

-We wrote this book to insight .
-This is a fun The authors
+This book is the product of our shared belief that programs and programming can be better.
+Over the years we've seen philosophies about how to do software engineering come and go; we've listened to the experts and applied their tips (sometimes to our detriment!)
+Looking back, though, the key ideas underlying our best work weren't the popular ones, and aren't widely known or taught today.
+We wrote this book because we think they could make a difference for you, too.

-This book is the product of the Authors' shared career-long mission to empower programmers and elevate the practice of programming.
-The title comes from Sean's *Better Code* series of talks.
-The first of these, subtitled “Three Goals for Better Code” was given over a decade ago, prompted by Herb Sutter's suggestion that Sean deliver practical tips a developer could apply immediately to improve their code.
+The book's title comes from Sean's *Better Code* series of talks.
+The first of these, subtitled “Three Goals for Better Code” was given over a decade ago, after Herb Sutter suggested that Sean deliver practical tips a developer could apply immediately to improve their code.
+So this is above all a practical book.
+The authors each have more than 40 years' experience writing code that powers real applications in all sorts of contexts; the ideas you'll encounter here are the ones that stood the test of time and delivered results at scale.
+But we think you'll also discover, as we have, that the most impactful practical advice is also deeply principled and satisfying—both aesthetically and, in some sense, scientifically.

-Taken together, these enormously influential talks reveal a surprising
-truth: the most impactful practical advice is also deeply principled.
-Correctness, quality, and yes, even velocity and satisfaction go hand in hand.

-[That talk was
-sub-titled "Three Goals for Better Code."
-That talk was given over a decade ago, and what follows is a reflection of my and my coauthor's distillation of our career-long pursuit to write, and assist others in writing, better code.]

-- A set of principles that will help guide you to deeper insights about your problem domain and the code you write for it.
-- Start you on a journey
+At a metaphysical level, Better Code is a journey of discovery.
+Wherever you are on that road, we hope this book serves a...

+, for us Most programmers we know are on a career-long journey toward better code We hope to start you—or help you make further progress—on your journey to better code.
+Along the way, you can expect

 ## Who we are